 CPI requires no individual underwriting.
 A borrower who does not comply with the loan requirement to procure private insurance is “written” regardless of age, driving record, or location of residence.
 Coverage for insurance placed in a CPI program offers your institution the same protection you would have received had the borrower maintained his or her own private insurance.

 In administering the program, the CPI provider receives a file of all new loans and updates on existing loans in the lender’s portfolio and then tracks the insurance status of each loan.
 The provider confirms which borrowers have not provided adequate proof of insurance and sends appropriate notices alerting them to do so.

 If the borrower fails to submit proof of insurance in response to these notices, the lender may then choose to place a CPI policy on the non-compliant borrower’s loan to protect the financial institution’s interest from damage or loss.
 They then pass the cost to the borrower by adding the premium to the loan balance.
 The charge is removed as soon as private coverage is reinstated.
 It costs financial institutions little or nothing to obtain this protection.

 Which Is Better for Your Business?
-Six Considerations When Determining Which Program Is Right for You
+Five Considerations When Determining Which Program Is Right for You

 - Determine the level of risk your institution is willing to assume.

 - Consider market drivers, costs, and broader economic conditions.